ArjunRAj77/UI-Calculator/README.md

 We want to create a simple calculator with 16 buttons across 4 rows.
 <p>
-Here we will be mainly utilisng the Tkinter library by Python , which can be used to create GUI based interactions.
+Here we will be mainly utilising the `Tkinter` library by Python , which can be used to create GUI based interactions.
   </p>

 The GUI should of the following structure :